How much to earn to buy a condo in SG?

 In short, you will require:

-• CPF OA: S$290,000 (if you do not have enough in your OA, you can supplement the shortfall with cash)
+• CPF OA: S$300,000 (if you do not have enough in your OA, you can supplement the shortfall with cash)

-The ballpark figure of S$1,450,000 is the median price of condominium listings from our research.
-There are many condominium listings available across a wide range of prices, with the lowest we’ve seen so far at S$528,000.
+The ballpark figure of S$1.5M is the median price of condominium listings and may differ from the actual price of your property purchase.
+There are many condominium listings available across a wide range of prices depending on location and size.

-Your monthly household expenditure can definitely be cut down and a monthly gross income of almost S$12,000 can be made less scary if it’s an effort between two people.
+Your monthly household expenditure can definitely be reduced and a monthly gross income of S$12,000 will be more manageable if it’s an effort between 2 people.

-The DBS Property Marketplace is a portal set up by DBS bank to make the home planning journey stress-free.
+The DBS Home Marketplace is a portal set up by DBS bank to make the home planning journey stress-free.

-Prospective and current homeowners can plan ahead easily when purchasing their dream property with the comprehensive suite of planning tools on DBS Property Marketplace.
-If you are looking for insights on planning your finances for your home purchases, you can even check out the thoughtfully curated library of articles on the marketplace.
+Prospective and current homeowners can plan ahead easily when purchasing their dream property with the comprehensive suite of planning tools on the platform.

 Whether you are buying your first home or looking to switch to your next home, the suite of DBS MyHome planning tools would be a great help.